algorithm-helper/algorithm-helper/content/categories/data-structures/trees/binary-search-tree.md

 ```

 However, with a simple implementation of the binary search tree, such as the one below, it is not
-the case that we have `O(lgN)` guaranteed in any manner, because we have no guarantee that the tree
+the case that we have $O(logN)$ guaranteed in any manner, because we have no guarantee that the tree
 is balanced, which means that at any node in the tree, we have the left subtree and the right
 subtree to be the same size or differ by one (more can be read in the article on
 [Balanced Binary Search Trees](/categories/data-structures/trees/balanced-binary-search-tree)).